shinokada/consize/docs/README.md

 </picture>
 </p>

-A Bash script for converting and resizing images
+Converting and resizing images

 ## Introduction

-Consize is a Bash script for converting and resizing image formats.
+Consize converts and resizes image formats.
 It supports converting PNG, JPG, JPEG and WEBP files.
 The script is built with the help of ImageMagick, webp, and optipng.

 ## Installation